mpakunderscore/virtualization/README.md

-# Foundations
+# Framework

-This repository holds the philosophical, ontological, and ethical foundation for persistent worlds populated by autonomous digital agents — Red Forest among them — and for futures in which minds extend into, or originate in, digital substrates.
+This repository holds the philosophical, ontological, and ethical framework for persistent worlds populated by autonomous digital agents — Red Forest among them — and for futures in which minds extend into, or originate in, digital substrates.